Helping someone handle their grief is one of our most difficult challenges we can face. When the loss is significant it is often a long slow road.

 So the question for me was how can I help these people?
-Is there any hope for people struggling with their loss?
+Is there any way to help people struggling with their loss and can I do it over the long term?

 A few years ago I was listening to a journalist who had a friend who was a Rabbi.
 The Rabbi had lost his wife and then his children in some terrible circumstances.
 When he was asked if he would give up on God, his answer was “Why should I?
 Then I’d have no one to complain to!”

 So if you need someone to yell at, try going to some place away from the crowds and let yourself pray loud prayers.
-It may not give you any better information than what you have now but it may help you move forward a little.
+It may not give you any better information than what you have now but it may help you feel better and move forward a little.

 The Stages of Death, Dying and Grief

 A few years ago a Swiss Psychiatrist named Elizabeth Kubler Ross wrote a book called “On Death and Dying” – first published in 1969.
-This book became a best seller because she was able to spell out the 5 stages of dying.
-Her theory has since been worked on by many people and David Kessler adapted these stages of dying, to stages of grief.
+This book became a best seller because she was able to spell out 5 things she observed in people who knew they were dying.
+Her theory has since been worked on by many people and David Kessler adapted these stages of dying to stages of grief.
+He thought they also applied to those of us who go on living but who have suffered significant loss as well.

-While these stages may be “normal” for someone grieving, some people skip from one stage to another, some miss out some stages altogether and others get stuck somewhere along the line.
+While these stages may be experienced by someone grieving, some people skip from one stage to another, some miss out some stages altogether and others get stuck somewhere along the line.
 So every persons experience is different.

 Of course it should also be said, these stages will always take differing amounts of time as well.
 If for example you have been watching your loved one die for a couple of years, you may have already experienced many of these stages before they die and so when they pass away, grief will be shorter for you.
 If on the other hand someone you love has been lost unexpectedly, you may find the process may take years!